MicrosoftDocs/iis-docs/iis/configuration/system.ftpServer/security/requestFiltering/index.md

 ---
-title: "FTP Request Filtering &lt;requestFiltering&gt; | Microsoft Docs"
+title: "FTP Request Filtering &lt;requestFiltering&gt;"
 author: rick-anderson
-description: "Overview FTP Request Filtering is a built-in security feature that was introduced in FTP 7, and is roughly analogous to the functionality that was available..." ms.author: iiscontent
+description: "Overview FTP Request Filtering is a built-in security feature that was introduced in FTP 7, and is roughly analogous to the functionality that was available..." ms.date: 09/26/2016 ms.assetid: 721620b1-b4e6-4f90-9c90-4525384554f1 msc.legacyurl: /configreference/system.ftpserver/security/requestfiltering msc.type: config
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: 721620b1-b4e6-4f90-9c90-4525384554f1
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.ftpserver/security/requestfiltering
-msc.type: config
 ---